George Crady Bridge Fishing Pier State Park

 Located in Jacksonville, this mile-long, pedestrian-only fishing bridge spans Nassau Sound and provides access to one of the best fishing areas in Northeast Florida.

-On the Line Bait and Tackle shop is open for visitors using the walk-up window, offering a great variety of fishing bait and tackle supplies, snacks and refreshments.
+On the Line Bait and Tackle shop is open for visitors using the walk-up window.
+The shop offers a variety of fishing bait and tackle supplies, snacks and refreshments.
 The interior of the shop is currently closed.
 They are open Thursday through Sunday, 7 a.m. to 5 p.m., and Monday, 7 a.m. to 1 p.m.; closed Tuesday and Wednesday.
 Visitors can contact them at 904-624-7293.

 Plan Your Visit